techknowfile/notebooks/README.md

 # Jupyter Notebooks
-Random assortment of notebooks, primarily for quick solutions to homework assignments.
+Random assortment of notebooks, primarily for quick and dirty solutions to homework assignments.